Monetary Theory and Policy, Third Edition

 About the Author

 Carl E. Walsh is Professor of Economics at the University of California, Santa Cruz.
-He is coeditor of the International Journal of Central Banking and Visiting Scholar at the Federal Reserve Bank of San Francisco.
+He is a Visiting Scholar at the Federal Reserve Bank of San Francisco.